Wedza District: Politics

 Upper Wedza which mainly consists of commercial farms, good rainfall, a Hospital and at least 3 good boarding schools namely Chemhanza, Mt St Marys Rusunzwe and St Annes Goto : The area was seized from the Mbire people by the original white settler farmers most of whom had been gold panners and fortune hunters tricked by Cecil John Rhodes and Rudd into settling as farmers under the promise of finding gold.
 Failing to find the gold they had been promised they were encouraged to take whatever land they needed in what areas suited them and become farmers.
 Through this exercise they drove away the local Mbire people into villages in lower Wedza where the rain is erratic and the soil significantly poor.
 Through this exercise many were driven off their ancestral lands living behind family shrines and graves through the Tribal Trust lands Act.
 The first Chimurenga which was won by the Rhodesian forces paved way to this exercise.

 The Second Chimurenga and its aftermath has for years inclined the popular vote from the district towards ZANU PF.
 However, despite the socio-economic challenges Wedza has continued to be a stronghold of ZANU-PF.

 Education

 Notable schools from the Wedza area are St Annes Goto (Anglican), Mt St Marys (Catholic), Chemhanza (Methodist) and Hwedza High School (government).
-Other institutions include Matsine, Chigwedere, Gumbonzvanda, St Margaret's Chigondo, Nhumwa, St Leoba's, Holy Spirit Ruzane, St Anderson Mutiweshiri, Makanda, Barnabas, St Augustine Chitida and Rambanapasito name but a few.
+Other institutions include Matsine, Chigwedere, Gumbonzvanda, St Margaret's Chigondo, Nhumwa, St Leoba's, Holy Spirit Ruzane, Anderson Mutiweshiri, Makanda, Barnabas, St Augustine Chitida and Rambanapasito name but a few.

 Several schools are found within the district: